-These cute London streets are a breath of fresh air during the gloomy days in London!
+These 7 of the best streets in London are a breath of fresh air during the gloomy days in the city!

 Lancaster Road (W11)

-Be very careful if you’d like to visit Lancaster Road in London (and maybe! me), as this is not the only road in the city named this way.
-I actually went to the other one first (so about 1 and a half hours total worth of trip), and was a bit disappointed when I found out I was in the completely wrong place 😀 So be careful and make sure to go to W11 1QJ!
+Be very careful if you’d like to visit Lancaster Road in London (and my “maybe” purple house), as this is not the only road in the city named this way.
+I actually went to the other one first (so about 1 and a half hours total worth of trip), and was a bit disappointed when I found out I was in the completely wrong place 😁 So be careful and make sure to go to W11 1QJ!
 The nearest tube station here is Ladbroke Grove, so that should help avoid any confusion in finding this prettiest street in London.

-This street was such a cute gem!
-Very close to the main road and very short, Bywater Street is a dream <3 Find it at SW3 4XD, with nearest tube station – Sloane Square.
+This pretty street in London was such a cute gem!
+Very close to the main road and very short as a block, Bywater Street is a dream 💜 Find it at SW3 4XD, with nearest tube station – Sloane Square.

 Holland Park Mews

-Find this pretty street at W11 3SU, nearest tube station is Holland Park.
+Find this pretty street in London at W11 3SU, nearest tube station is Holland Park.

-When walking around the London mews, you’ll find so many pretty streets.
+When walking around the mews, you’ll indeed find some of the prettiest streets in London.
 Just make sure to walk slowly, look around and enjoy them!
 I almost missed this pretty street while looking at my GPS!
 Go down to Lancaster Gate tube station at W2 2SB to find Bathurst mews!

 Do you have a favorite of all the pretty streets I’ve shown you?
 Which one would you like to live in?
 Leave a comment below and let me know!